deryrahman/snowfake/README.md

 ## Overview
 The objective of Snowfake is to generate smaller ID compare with the original Snowflake.
 It's suitable for generating short IDs at scale.
 Case study: short link eg. bit.ly

 Snowfake also guarantees lifetime 136 years (original Snowflake 69 years).
-By default it will ran out in 2159.
+By default all IDs will be ran out in 2159.
 (Epoch is configurable).

 By default, a Snowfake ID is composed of